awslabs/serverless-photo-recognition/README.md

 ### Before you start
 1. When you run the setup script your account will start incurring AWS infrastructure costs.
 2. This project was written a while back, before CloudFormation was available for all of the services in use, hence my use of the AWS CLI.
 If I were to write this today I would use [CDK](https://aws.amazon.com/cdk/) to create all of the resources (from IAM roles to ElasticSearch service).
+Check out [this project](https://github.com/vbudilov/aws-cdk-starter) for a reference.

 ### The Architecture